fafk/tx_processor/README.md

 #### Highlights

-* BigDecimal - important to deal with floating point precision when dealing with money
+* BigDecimal - important to deal with floating point eccentricities (paramount when dealing with money)
-* Precision - 4 places after decimal (gets rounded depending on the 5th digit after zero)
+* Precision - 4 places after decimal point (gets rounded depending on the 5th digit after zero)
 * Rejects negative amounts
 * If deposit/resolve/chargeback's client is different from the client of the referred tx, such tx is considered erroneous and doesn't get processed